AnthonyM5/my-awesome-blog/_posts/2021-02-23-fast-key-lookup.md

 {% endhighlight %}

-This solution uses O(N * N) or O(n<sup>2</sup>) Time - our algorithim starts with the first loop that selects the first movie_length and runs a nested loop to compare that movie_length with a second movie_length, until all pairs are evaluated.
-Time complexity can be thought of in terms of worst-case complexity - like iterating through our entire array until the end runnig through all possible combinations, or best-case complexity - like if we were to find our match within the first two movie_lengths checked.
+This solution uses O(N * N) or O(n<sup>2</sup>) Time - our algorithm starts with the first loop that selects the first movie_length and runs a nested loop to compare that movie_length with a second movie_length, until all pairs are evaluated.
+Time complexity can be thought of in terms of worst-case complexity - like iterating through our entire array until the end running through all possible combinations, or best-case complexity - like if we were to find our match within the first two movie_lengths checked.

 For optimization we can think about reducing what we are solving for - if we have the flight_length and the first movie_length, we already know that any match would have to equal flight_length - the first movie_length.
 But the crux of our problem is our nested loop in which we iterate through the array.
-For a more efficient data structure, we must look to a type of associate array, or a hash table (Javscript Object) - where we can map our movie_length values to keys of our own choosing.
+For a more efficient data structure, we must look to a type of associate array, or a hash table (Javascript Object) - where we can map our movie_length values to keys of our own choosing.
 With a Javascript object or a hash table, we can "look up" values by their keys, returning either the value stored, or a falsy (undefined).

 So we could do something like: